 Time-of-use rate structure impact the solar industry now and in the future.
 Some key issues seem to be how TOU policy changes in a given state would affect the sales process and proposal generation, the impact on customer savings and if and how software and other tech should address it.

-Below is a compilation of excerpts from our interviews with solar company owners as well as a roundup of some recent articles about TOU.
-While the articles are by no means exhaustive we think they point to some interesting issues related to what the interviews discussed.
+Below is a compilation of excerpts from my interviews with solar company owners as well as a roundup of some recent articles about TOU.
+While the articles are by no means exhaustive I think they point to some interesting issues related to what the interviews discussed.

 While the AZ contractor completely concurred with the sentiment that TOU is the future he felt that having it be a part of the conversation with customers was premature.
 At the moment he felt it meant having too many items to fill out (i.e. when do you use the most electricity, how do you use it, how can you adjust it, etc.) and that customers would be reluctant to provide that info unless they were genuinely interested.
 He thought that in 4-5 years customers would be more open to it, as the need to look at would be more pressing.
 He did feel that the current situation in HA was different than AZ due to differences around energy costs and politics – noting that everything is more expensive there compared to AZ.

 Another CA owner agreed with the owner above, saying that, while he used Energy Tool Base to do proposal calculations, he felt that asking detailed questions in an effort to have the consumer adjust usage was “going into the weeds with a customer.”
 He felt it was too complicated for most because it depended too much on the person’s follow, making the results too haphazard.
 He said doing proposals this way was marketing to 1% of the market.

 In contrast, the CA contractor at the conference (above) felt that it would be helpful to have software where the salesperson could enter info regarding rates and time of day for a customer (plus other considerations like battery usage and rebates) during the sales process.